-Learning and living on campus is made easier with one of our on-campus housing communities and Living Learning Communities (LLCs)!
-These communities provide students with unique experiences designed just for them, and all LLCs are supported by an academic department.
+On-campus housing communities and Living Learning Communities (LLCs) provide students with unique experiences designed around academic programs, interests or identities.
+All LLCs are supported by an academic department.
 Some are required by major, though most are optional.
-We even have non-academic housing options.

 You can apply in the Housing Portal when our applications are open.

-Freshmen admitted to the Honors Program are housed together in Louis L. Redding Hall, located in the East Campus first-year neighborhood.
+Freshmen admitted to the Honors College are housed together in Louis L. Redding Hall, named for the first African American lawyer admitted to the Delaware Bar.

 Zachary Jackson, Academic Advisor